The best dumbbell back exercises for a leaner and stronger body

-Most guys tend to focus on the muscles they can see in the mirror – the chest, abs and biceps, for example.
+Most guys tend to focus on the muscles they can see in the mirror – their chest, shoulders, abs and biceps.
 That’s understandable, and you’re right to want to work those muscles, but if you want to look as good as possible as quick as possible, you need to work the muscles on the back of your body too.
 Here’s why:

-- You build a V-shaped torso: Building a V-shaped torso is probably the best thing you can do if you want to create an impressive physique.
-It gives you proportions that scream ‘I know how to train and I’m in great shape’.
+Building a V-shaped torso is probably the best thing you can do if you want to create an impressive and athletic physique.
+It gives you proportions that scream “I know how to train and I’m in fantastic shape”.

 Dumbbells are great because they’re versatile, accessible and you can use them either at home or in the gym.
 There are lots of different back exercises that you can do with dumbbells but the key ones are rowing movements, where you pull the dumbbells up to your stomach, usually in a ‘bent over’ position where you hinge at the hips.

-What can’t you do with a set of dumbbells?
+What back moves can’t I do with dumbbells?

 You can’t easily do vertical pull exercises, such as the movement you make when doing a pull up or using a lat pulldown machine.
 But that’s ok.
 There are still plenty of exercises that you can use to get a great all-round training effect.

-What weight should you use for dumbbell back exercises?
+What weight should I use for dumbbell back exercises?